rosslh/rosshill.ca/content/rust-fractals.md

 tags: [rust, webassembly, typescript, pwa]
 ---

-Mandelbrot.site is a web-based viewer that allows users to explore the fascinating world of the Mandelbrot set, a complex mathematical fractal.
-The project leverages cutting-edge web technologies, including Rust, WebAssembly (Wasm), TypeScript, and Leaflet.js, to create a high-performance, interactive, and visually captivating experience.
+I built Mandelbrot.site as a web-based viewer for exploring the Mandelbrot set, a famously complex mathematical fractal.
+The project uses Rust, WebAssembly, TypeScript, and Leaflet.js to make the experience fast, interactive, and visually striking right in the browser.

-The viewer enables users to navigate through different regions of the Mandelbrot set seamlessly, offering features such as dynamic zooming, iteration adjustment, and customizable color schemes.
-Additionally, users can explore multibrot sets and generate shareable URLs to share their unique fractal discoveries with others.
+You can pan and zoom seamlessly across different regions of the set, adjust the iteration count, and switch between custom color schemes.
+You can also explore multibrot sets and generate shareable URLs so other people can land on the exact same view of the fractal you discovered.

-Under the hood, the application combines the power of Rust for high-performance computations, WebAssembly for efficient execution in the browser, and TypeScript for enhanced frontend development.
-The integration of these technologies, along with innovative optimizations like rectangle checking and the use of Web Workers, ensures a smooth and responsive user experience.
+Under the hood, I run the heavy math in Rust, ship it to the browser as WebAssembly for near-native speed, and wire everything up with TypeScript on the frontend.
+I added a few optimizations to keep things responsive, including rectangle checking to skip uniform regions and Web Workers to spread work across CPU cores.

-Mandelbrot.site demonstrates the potential of modern web technologies in creating sophisticated, CPU-intensive applications.
-It serves as an educational tool, an artistic platform, and a source of inspiration for those interested in the intersection of mathematics, computation, and visual beauty.
+I think Mandelbrot.site shows what modern web technologies can do for sophisticated, CPU-intensive applications.
+I hope it works as a teaching tool, an artistic platform, and a starting point for anyone curious about where math, computation, and visual beauty meet.